jbeustice/lanyon/machine_learning.md

 * Linear regression using housing data (from Zillow)
 * Binary classification (i.e., Logistic regression) trained by k-fold cross-validation using misquito disease data (from Kaggle) ... also can be viewed below.
 * K-means clustering using housing data (from Zillow)
-* Priciple Components Analysis using FIFA 2019 player data (from Kaggle)
+* Principle Components Analysis using FIFA 2019 player data (from Kaggle)

 ## Code snippets